jacek-marchwicki/example-rx-and-kotlin-and-either/articles/kotlin-and-rxjava-with-extensions-functions.md

 If you would like to see how to test look here: [Using schedulers while testing your code](using-schedulers-while-testing-your-code.md)

-# Corrected by
+# Authors

+Author:
+* Jacek Marchwicki

 Corrected by:
 * Marcin Adamczewski
 * Andrzej Wyduba

-Author:
-* Jacek Marchwicki